tjfontaine/cloudnative/application-development/cicd/spinnaker/readme.md

 # Intro
-This guide has been created to help Kubernetes users consider whether or not they would benefit from using Spinnaker in their deployments.
+This guide has been created to help Kubernetes users consider whether or not they would benefit from using nnaennaker in their deployments.
 This solution runs through the workflow of setting up an example application deployment with Spinnaker.

 # Business case
 Deploying software in a predictable and deterministic way has never been more critical than now.
 While you could say that software deployments have become easier over the last years.
 In practice, however, there is now so much choice out there, it’s hard to see the wood for the trees.